JanAdell/PlatformerGame/README.md

 * Double Jump
 * Wall Jump (when colliding against a vertical wall jump can be performed again).
 > Wall Jumping can sometimes feel strange due to collision feedback, we reccommend letting the character collide clearly and then fall a bit off the wall so a double jump can be performed comfortably again.
+* Player health and ammo can be found in the app bar alongside FPS and VSYNC.

 ## Bugs